lmareksla/one_web/README.md

 Requirements:
  - `python` - tested with version 3.10
- - `DPE` - the DPE should be placed in the directory `bin` in main directory.

 List of python packages can be found in the `requirements.txt` (in main directory) and can be installed with: